Attracting the next generation of innovators.

 The need to attract and retain valuable talent is universal, but in the realm of chemical and product R&D it is especially competitive.
 Recognizing their aging, outgrown facility was acting as a deterrent to attracting valuable talent, Wacker Chemical made the commitment to building a new R&D workplace in a highly desirable community.
 Wacker turned to HED to design an upscale, modern, desirable workplace that would attract top young talent and be twice as large as the original.

-The new 165,000 square foot building’s “extroverted design” of sweeping glass will help engage employees and visitors with the surrounding landscape and community context to create a highly experiential and interactive environment that inspires and activates its occupants.
-Long north and south building faces use their ideal solar orientation to allow the building and its inner workings to open up and engage with the surrounding context with a focus on access to views, daylight and transparency.
+The 165,000 SF building’s “extroverted design” of sweeping glass helps engage employees and visitors with the surrounding landscape and community context, creating a highly experiential and interactive environment that inspires and activates its occupants.
+Long north and south building faces use their ideal solar orientation to allow the building and its inner workings to open up and engage with the surrounding context with a focus on access to views, daylight, and transparency.